janeljo/janeljo.github.io/projects/yamanashi.md

   <img width="200px" src="../img/hoto.jpg" class="rounded float-start pe-4" >
 </div>

-For my Japanese class, one of our projects were to pick a prefecture in Japan and do research to find out what that prefecture is famous for.
-I was lucky enough to have visited Japan back in 2018, but I really only stayed in the Tokyo area so there was a lot I had not explored.
-Yamanashi stood out to me because of a really nice picture of Mount Fuji, taken at a popular tourist spot in the prefecture.
-The prospect of a future trip to Japan is really what motivates me to continue studying the language.
+I was lucky enough to have visited Japan back in 2018, but I pretty much only stayed in the Tokyo area so there was a lot I hadn't gotten to explore.
+The prospect of a future trip to Japan is what motivates me to continue studying the language.
+While taking a Japanese class in Fall 2022, one of our projects was to pick a prefecture in Japan and do research to find out what that prefecture was famous for.
+A picture of Mount Fuji, taken at a popular tourist spot in the Yamanashi prefeture, caught my attention and so I decided to write about it for my project.

 ## 山梨県  – リラクゼーションの県